Cross-Lingual Sentiment Misalignment: Auditing Multilingual Language Models for Inversion Risk, Dialectal Representation, and Affective Stability: Methodology

 \subsubsection{Universal Score Normalizer}

 To enable direct comparison, we define a universal normalization function $\varphi: \text{Predictions} \rightarrow [-1, 1]$:

-\textit{*Note: Standard ``Positive'' and ``Negative'' labels map to $\pm s$ for 2-class and 3-class models, while intermediate positive/negative classes are scaled by 0.5 in the 5-class Tabularis model to accommodate the ``Very Positive'' and ``Very Negative'' extremes.}
+\textit{*Note: Standard ``Positive'' and ``Negative'' labels map to $\pm s$ for 2-class and 3-class models, while intermediate positive/negative classes are scaled by 0.5 in the 5-class Tabularis model to accommodate the ``Very Positive'' and ``Very Negative'' extremes.
+This maintains a uniform linear spacing across sentiment intensity levels, ensuring that the five classes are equidistant on the sentiment continuum.}

 After normalization, we obtain continuous sentiment scores: